alperyilmaz/icgc-featurecounts/docs/troubleshooting.md

 # Troubleshooting

+## I'm getting lots of '403 Forbidden' errors

+The main reason for this behaviour is: Your links that were created in step 1 did run out of time.
+Process `fetch_encrypted_s3_url` gets pre-authenticated S3 URLs for the requested BAM files and passes these to process `featureCounts`.
+If you have many BAM files that in total take more than a day for downloading and processing (> ~30), you might want to split the workload to multiple machines.

 ## Input files not found

 If only no file, only one input file , or only read one and not read two is picked up then something is wrong with your input file declaration